isomerpages/moe-gongshangpri/_programmes/Character and Citizenship Edu/Sexuality Education.md

 providers.</p>
 <p>9.
 Parents who wish to opt their children out of the Sexuality Education
 lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable <a href="https://go.gov.sg/gspsp6sed26" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/gspsp6sed26</a> The completed opt-out form is to be submitted by&nbsp;<strong>02/02/2026</strong>.&nbsp;</p>
+This form will be communicated to parents at the start of the year and is also downloadable <a href="https://go.gov.sg/gspsp6sed26" rel="noopener nofollow" target="_blank">here. </a>The completed opt-out form is to be submitted by&nbsp;<strong>02/02/2026</strong>.&nbsp;</p>
 <p>10.
 Parents can contact the school at 67831191 and speak to their child's
 form teacher or Mrs Singh for discussion or to seek clarification about